BACKORG/vcgif/docs/getting_started.rst

 Requirement
 ---------------

-Python3 and pip3 are required for install vcgif:
+Python3 and pip3 are required for install vcgif.

 .. code-block:: bash